seanliebenberg/gifti-list/docs/testing.md

 # Profiles
 **How I expect the environments to behave**

 -   Default (application.properties) – no DB config; the app can start anywhere.
+Used for production.

 -   Local dev (application-local.properties) – points to Docker Postgres for day‑to‑day development.

--   Tests (application-test.properties) – in‑memory H2 for speed and isolation.
+-   Tests (application-test.properties) – in‑memory H2 for speed and isolation and CI

 **CI and ./gradlew test run with the test profile, so most tests use H2.
 Tests that need Postgres opt‑in via Testcontainers and override the datasource dynamically.**